Brovning/UnifiControllerStub/README.md

     git submodule add https://github.com/Brovning/UnifiControllerStub tests/UnifiControllerStub

+If you have some conflicts, you can force the submodule add with:

+    git submodule add --force https://github.com/Brovning/UnifiControllerStub tests/UnifiControllerStub

 After this operation, if you do a `git status` you'll see two files in the `Changes to be committed` list: